BitcoinQnA/ln-guide/index.md

 **Do I need a node?**

+Much like Bitcoin, you don't need a node to interact with Lightning but running your own is the most private and secure way to do so.
+If you aren't trusting your own, you are trusting someone else's.
+Check out the different node options below.

 **Is there a lightning coin?**

+No, Lightning transactions essentially transfer ownership of bitcoin from on person to another.

 **Why do payments fail?**

+There could be down to many different reasons, however the most common is that the node you are transacting through cannot find a suitable payment route to the destination.

 **What is Keysend?**

+Keysend is a development that allows payments to be routed without an invoice.

 **What are MPP?**

+[Multi Part Payments](https://lightning.engineering/posts/2020-05-07-mpp/) allows a user to send payments that are larger than the capacity of their largest channel.

 <br/>

 ##  Lightning Tools